aicardimacarena-coder/google-workflow-automation/README.md

 ### 7. Centralized Record Tracking

-The Google Sheets response database is automatically updated with a direct link to the generated document, the expiration and reminder dates are calculated in this sheet.
+The Google Sheets response database is automatically updated with a direct link to the generated document, while expiration and reminder dates are calculated automatically.

 ![Patient Records Sheet](Screenshots/07_Patient%20Records%20sheet.JPG)